Tour de France 2025 stage 14 preview: Route map and profile as peloton climbs the Tourmalet before summit finish

 Start time

-Stage 15 is going to be a long one with more than five hours in the saddle for most riders.
+Stage 14 is a long one with more than five hours in the saddle for most riders.
 It is scheduled to start at around 11.15am BST and finish between 4-4.30pm, depending on the pace of the race.

 Prediction